super3/storjnode_plus/README.md

 4) get a dynamic dommain name such as at dtdns.net

-5) easiest router option is a Netgear N600 that supports ddos and UPNP else you will be port wording manually
+5) easiest router option is a Netgear N600 or WNDR4500 that supports ddos and UPNP else you will be port wording manually

 6) use etherape (linux) to monitor the connections